 CPHR Manitoba is dedicated to protecting the public from unethical and incompetent HR practices in the workplace.

-If you have a concern or a complaint to address, you can make a formal complaint to the Professional Conduct Committee of CPHR Manitoba, care of the CPHR Manitoba CPHR Registrar.
+If you have a concern or a complaint to address, you can make a formal complaint to the Complaints and Investigation Committee of CPHR Manitoba, care of the CPHR Manitoba CPHR Registrar.